BJ82/RailReservation/README.md

   booking for a train.
 Along with booking & cancellation it provides booking open status for a train.

+  **How Ticket Booking Works?**

+  Firstly the booking open status is checked
+  From Booking Open table.If booking is found
+  To be open then a seat number request is made
+  To SeatNoService which generates a seat number.

+  To generate the seat number, SeatNoService first Calculates the no of available seats by subtracting the LastAllotedSeatNo( obtained from SeatNoTracker table) from The Total Seats.If seatsAvailable > 0 then below loop runs

+  for(int i=1;i<=seatsAvailable;i++){

+            seatNums.add(lstAllotedSeatNum.addAndGet(1));
+  }

+  Now getSeatNosBefore is called to get seat nos
+  Which would have their journey end before our journey starts.

+  Similary getSeatNosAfter is called to get seat nos Which would begin their journey after our journey ends.

+  These two types of seat numbers is added to the primary seat numbers(seatNums) and returned.

 It interacts with these DB tables:

     1. Booking